xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 41 - prod VE summary</figcaption>
 </figure>

 Let's jump back over to k9s.
-If we look at our Pods (:pods), we can see that we're still running the two graphql-server application instances.
+If we look at our Pods (`:pods`), we can see that we're still running the two graphql-server component Pods corresponding to the two versions of our App.

 <figure markdown>
   <img src="../../images/screenshots/hasura_tutorial/k9s Pods after v2 release.png" width=100% height=100%>
   <figcaption>Figure 42 - Active Pods after our v2 release</figcaption>
 </figure>

-If we look at our AppDeployments (:appdeployments), we see that there are 4
+If we look at our AppDeployments (`:appdeployments`), we see that there are 4
 AppDeployments:

 1. Our graphql-main deployment